rockboroschool/website/wp-content/plugins/coming-soon/README.txt

 * Initial Commit

 == Upgrade Notice ==
+= 6.0.9.0 =
+* Added - Ability to link an image
+* Tweak - HTML 5 Email Validation
+* Tweak - css fix in admin

+= 6.0.8.5 =
+* Added - Debug tools
+* Tweak - make sure wp-mediaelement gets loaded in the builder
+* Tweak - feedback request

+= 6.0.8.3 =
+* Tweak - menus require manage_options capability

+= 6.0.8.2 =
+* Reverted - Preview link ad added flush permalink

+= 6.0.8.1 =
+* Tweak - Added preview_nonce to preview link

+= 6.0.8 =
+* Fixed - PHP warning in admin to undefined database table
+* Tweak - How Preview links are constructed

+= 6.0.7 =
+* Tweak - Flush Permalinks Programmatically

+= 6.0.0 =
+* New - Complete rebuild of the plugin.
+* New - Drag and Drop Page Builder
+* New - Page Blocks
+* New - Coming Soon Pages
+* New - Maintenance Pages
+* New - Landing Pages
+* New - Custom 404 Pages

+= 5.1.3 =
+* Tweak - Prepping for upcoming new version

 = 5.1.2 =
 * Tweak - Escape logo and custom css fields: reported by security researcher (Jinson Varghese Behanan) from the company (Astra Security)